-We use the Fluorescence Landscape Prediction task from TAPE~\citep{rao2019tape}, which is derived from large-scale mutagenesis of {Aequorea victoria GFP (avGFP) with experimentally measured log-fluorescence labels~\citep{sarkisyan2016local}.
-Following TAPE, the split is defined by amino-acid Hamming distance to the wild-type: the train set contains variants within distance $\le 3$, while the test set contains variants with $\ge 4$ substitutions.
+We use GFP fluorescence as the primary protein benchmark and AAV capsid viability/packaging as a cross-protein transfer setting.
+For GFP, we use the Fluorescence Landscape Prediction task from TAPE~\citep{rao2019tape}, which is derived from large-scale mutagenesis of \textit{Aequorea victoria} GFP (avGFP) with experimentally measured log-fluorescence labels~\citep{sarkisyan2016local}.
+Following TAPE, the split is defined by amino-acid Hamming distance to the wild-type: training variants are within distance $\le 3$ and test variants are at distance $\ge 4$.

 \paragraph{SFT subset construction.} We cast optimization as goal-directed editing from a fixed wild-type anchor $x_{\mathrm{src}}$ with label $y_{\mathrm{src}}$.
 From the TAPE train/validation split, we keep only beneficial variants $x_i$ with $\Delta y_i = y_i - y_{\mathrm{src}} > 0$ and construct paired supervision $(x_{\mathrm{src}}, x_i)$.
 Each pair is converted into an edit-trajectory supervision signal using the shortest-edit backtracing procedure described in Section~\ref{sec:sep_dp}.
 After filtering, we obtain 3{,}280 training and 785 validation examples for SFT.